asness/timestretchgranulator/README.md

 # AmazingTimeStretchGranulator

 I wrote this SuperCollider script a long time ago.
 It time-stretches audio files using [granulation](https://en.wikipedia.org/wiki/Granular_synthesis), jiggling the samples a little to smooth them out.
-I think it sounds amazing.
-(It takes a long time to generate high-quality output, but that's okay.)
+I think it sounds great, and I've used it for a series of albums called (Not Knowing)[https://alexness.bandcamp.com/album/not-knowing], for very patient listeners.

 Most time-stretching software (e.g. [PaulStretch](http://hypermammut.sourceforge.net/paulstretch/) uses a frequency transform approach, roughly as follows: